ScenarioHunting/website/index.md

 ### Why Scenario Hunting?
+* It helps to make the right decision, based on the right data, at the right level while swithing to implementation.
 * It uses a language which can be easily understood by both humans and machines.
 * It reduces the gap between design and implementation.
 * It encourages you to focus on model and behavior  first, and then switch to code.